marijamaik/loan-defaulter-detection/README.md

 - Optimise model performance with feature selection, tuning, and evaluation.

 ## Data & Methodology
-- **Data Analysis**: Univariate, bivariate, and multivariate analysis to understand key patterns.
+- Data Analysis: Univariate, bivariate, and multivariate analysis to understand key patterns.
-- **Preprocessing**: Handling missing values, treating outliers, and scaling features.
+- Preprocessing: Handling missing values, treating outliers, and scaling features.
-- **Models Used**: Logistic Regression, Decision Tree, Random Forest (with tuning via GridSearchCV).
+- Models Used: Logistic Regression, Decision Tree, Random Forest (with tuning via GridSearchCV).
-- **Evaluation Metric**: Prioritised recall to maximize defaulter identification and minimise financial risk.
+- Evaluation Metric: Prioritised recall to maximize defaulter identification and minimise financial risk.

 ## Key Findings
 - 20% of applicants default on their loans, highlighting a significant class imbalance.
-- Important features include **debt-to-income ratio, number of delinquent credit lines, and credit inquiry age**.
+- Important features include debt-to-income ratio, number of delinquent credit lines, and credit inquiry age.
-- **Tuned Decision Tree Model** was selected for its high recall (76%) in identifying defaulters.
+- Tuned Decision Tree Model was selected for its high recall (76%) in identifying defaulters.

 ## Next Steps
 - Further fine-tuning to improve recall and prevent overfitting.